ING Banner

 with {arcsecRA} and {arcsecDEC} being the number of arcseconds you want to offset by.
 Note that {arcsecRA} and {arcsecDEC} are absolute values (based on the last gocat pointing) and not relative values (not based on the last offset).
 Therefore a different offset will be needed for each flat in the same filter to avoid having multiple flats in the same place.

-Autoflat is an automated flat fielding script written by the former ING TO and student James McCormac in 2014.
+Autoflat is an automated flat fielding script.
 Using the commands given below, the script takes a list of filters, prioritises them and acquires the number of flats requested.
 If the sky is too bright/dark for a given filter it will skip that filter and continue to check the next one.
 Once all flats have been taken or the sky level is out of range the script will end.
 A summary of the successful flat fields is printed at the end.
-Be aware, the script does not work yet with windowed or binned modes.
+Be aware, the script does not work with windowing or binning.

 where: num_flats_per_filt represent the number of flats in each filter, rspeed is the CCD readout speed (slow or fast), and f1, f2, ..., fn are the filter names for filters 1, 2, ...., n